-Bill Wilson

-Initial legislative control of environmental noise sources was established under the Environment Protection Act [197] and the associated Environment Protection (Noise) Regulations 1977.
+Bill Wilson Initial legislative control of environmental noise sources was established under the Environment Protection Act 1973 and the associated Environment Projection (Noise) Regulations 1977.
 The 1973 Act was replaced by a package of planning and resource management legislation in 1993 and 1994.
-The 1977 regulations are still in force that are currently under review.
-This review is coupled to the development of an Environmental Protection Policy (Woste).
-The following legislation: The force: The Land Las Planning and Appeads legislation: The force: The Land Las Planning and Appeads Control Act 1994.
-The Dag Control Act 2006, and the Environment Protection (Noise).
-Regulations 1977 which chainsmays, permitted extra control sources and other and chainsmays, permitted extra control sources and sources of machinery such as off-road vehicles, heat pumps and chainsmays.
+The 1977 regulations are still in force but are currently under review.
+This review is coupled to the development of an Environmental Protection Policy (Noise).
+The following legislation is in force: The Land Use Planning and Appeals Act 1993; The Environmental Management and Pollution Control Act 1994, The Dog Control Act 2000; and the Environment Protection (Noise) Regulations 1977 which provide maximum dB(A) levels for certain types of machinery such as off-road vehicles, heat pumps and chainsaws, permissible distances and hours of operation